alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Once an operation touches the world, later calls depend on what happened before: whether the file was already changed, whether an API was already called, or whether rate limits, retries, or delays now apply.
 An HTTP request often needs a specific calling pattern if you want later requests to succeed.

-That is why the earlier examples could let the surrounding monad decide how and whether the function is called. `List` can apply the function to many values. `Maybe` can skip it. `Result` can stop after an error.
-For pure functions, that stays compatible with composition because only the returned value matters.

 With effects, the act of running the operation is also part of the outcome.
 In this article, execution policy means the rule for when, whether, in what order, and how often the effect runs.
 For `Add`, changing that policy usually does not change the answer.
 For `AppendLine`, previous runs become part of what later operations observe.
 If you blast a service with requests, later calls may time out or hit a rate limit.
 If you append to a file ten thousand times, that is a different outcome than appending once.

 Once those choices matter, ordering and repetition have become part of the operation's contract.
 Different monads bring different application rules, and those rules may not match how an effectful operation needs to run.
-You could invent a special monad for one callback, or bury retry and throttling inside the callback itself, but then callers have to know hidden policy details and the function stops composing cleanly. `IO<T>` takes a different route: it returns a description of the work first, and the boundary decides when to run it.
+You could invent a special monad for one callback, or bury retry and throttling inside the callback itself, but then callers have to know hidden policy details and the function stops composing cleanly. `IO<T>` takes a different route: it returns a description of the work first, and the boundary decides when to run it. `IO<T>` does not remove those effects; it keeps them composable while leaving control over execution strategy at the boundary.

 In straightforward procedural code, execution is usually immediate, and the programmer controls that sequence directly: